craigl33/pypsa-rsa/docs/archive/tutorials.rst

    :start-at: build_topology:
    :end-before: build_cutout:

-PyPSA-RSA provides three methods for generating renewable resource data.
+PyPSA-ZA provides three methods for generating renewable resource data.
 The tag ``use_eskom_wind_solar`` uses the pu profiles for all wind and solar generators as obtained from Eskom.
 The tag ``use_excel_wind_solar`` utilises user specific hourly pu profiles provided in an excel spreadsheet.
 The tag ``build_renewables_profiles`` enables the model to calculate the temporal and spatial availability of renewables such as wind and solar energy using historical weather data.